Flicker-Free Technology ensures a comfortable viewing experience by preventing screen flickering as a means of reducing

-Flicker-Free Technology (also referred to as Flicker-Less, Anti-Flicker, and similar) indicates that a monitor doesn’t use PWM (Pulse-Width Modulation) to lower the display’s brightness.
+Flicker-Free Technology (also referred to as Flicker-Less, Anti-Flicker, and similar) indicates that a monitor doesn’t use PWM (Pulse-Width Modulation) to regulate the display’s brightness.

 Now, keep in mind that some monitors may be advertised as ‘Flicker-Free’ but actually are not, such as the Samsung U32J590.